xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/label-conversations.md

 ![Mockup of App XYZ setting a conversation ID of app.xyz/dm and filtering conversations by it.
 The app displays amal.eth's inbox with a "Yes..." conversation from bola.eth](img/app-xyz.png)

-Let's then take a look at App 123, which doesn't filter conversations and displays all conversations for a user regardless of where the conversations were created.
+Let's then take a look at App 123, which doesn't filter by conversation ID and displays all conversations for a user.
 In this case, the inbox for `amal.eth` might look something like this:

 ![Mockup of App 123 with no conversation ID or filtering.
 The app displays amal.eth's inbox with two conversations with bola.eth: One "Hey..." and one "Yes..."](img/app-123.png)